Emk0oo/Emk0oo/README.md

-- 🌱 Started with C++ in 2021 and have since transitioned to JavaScript development.
+- 🌱 Started with C++ in 2021 and have since transitioned to JavaScript/TypeScript development.